 List of Top Bioengineering Schools and Universities

 Learn about the best schools that offer degree programs in bioengineering.
-Find out about program options, school rankings and courses used to rank these schools.
+Find out about program options, school recognitions and courses used to rank these schools.

 Bioengineering School Overviews

-Top universities for studying bioengineering can be found all over the United States, but the two best are on opposite sides of the country.
+Universities with strong bioengineering programs can be found all over the United States, but the two best are on opposite sides of the country.
 Johns Hopkins University in Baltimore offers undergraduate and graduate program options in bioengineering, and the bioengineering Ph.D. program is a collaboration between its top-rated medicine and engineering schools.
 University of California - San Diego offers undergraduate and graduate bioengineering programs.
 Both schools are nationally ranked.

 1. Johns Hopkins University in Baltimore, Maryland

-Johns Hopkins University was ranked as having the top bioengineering program in 2010 and was named the 13th best national university for 2011 by U.S. News & World Report.
+Johns Hopkins University was ranked as having the top bioengineering program in 2014 and was named the 12th best national university for 2014 by U.S. News & World Report.
 The Whiting School of Engineering at John Hopkins University offers a Bachelor of Science (B.S.) in Biomedical Engineering with four areas of focus, including systems, cellular and tissue engineering, nanotechnology and computational biology.
-The curriculum includes thermodynamics, linear systems and molecular biology.

 The 2-year Master of Science in Engineering (MSE) in Biomedical Engineering program focuses on medicine and engineering, and is designed for those planning to pursue medicine, research and development or doctoral study.
 The 1-year MSE in Bioengineering Innovation and Design program is for those interested in the clinical, business and technical sides of healthcare innovation.